effector/effector/beta/src/content/docs/en/guides/server-side-rendering.md

 const $isClient = createStore(typeof document !== "undefined", {
   /**
-   * Here we're explicitly telling `effector`, that this store, which depends on the environment,
+   * Here we're explicitly telling effector, that this store, which depends on the environment,
-   * should be never included in serialization - as it's should be always calculated based on actual current env
+   * should be never included in serialization
+   * as it's should be always calculated based on actual current env
    *
-   * This is not actually necessary, because only diff of state changes is included into serialization - and this store is not going to be changed.
+   * This is not actually necessary, because only diff of state changes is included into serialization
+   * and this store is not going to be changed.
+   *
-   * But it is good to add this setting to highlight the intention */
+   * But it is good to add this setting anyway - to highlight the intention */
   serialize: "ignore"
 });